juditk84/MVP_judit_codeop/README.md

 - Results.
 You can view your results and decide if you want to try again or go to the main menu.

 And that's all! ^^

+I wanted to give it a retro look and make you feel like the connection is gonna break when your mother picks up the phone like it's 1998.
+Hope you like it!